 If you’re kyphotic and have rounded shoulders, your push-ups are going to suffer, and thus the exercise becomes less effective and takes more effort, and creates more strain.
 However, if you fix these muscular imbalances the push-ups get easier.

-If you have spiritual or emotional imbalances life takes more effort and creates more strain and anxiety.
-Fix these spiritual and emotional imbalances and life gets a hell of a lot easier, and funner.
+If you have spiritual or emotional imbalances, life takes more effort and creates more strain and anxiety.
+Address these spiritual and emotional imbalances and life gets a hell of a lot easier.

 As I said earlier, it was all a much bigger deal in my head than it was in reality.
 And when I finally did tell her, I felt a tremendous amount of weight lift off my shoulders, and I thought to myself, “Geez, that wasn’t that bad.”
 It’s like when you psych yourself to get on a rollercoaster and then afterwards are like, “let’s do it again!”

-Shitty as it was, I learned a great lesson.
+Shitty as it felt, I learned a great lesson.
 Many lessons.
-And it was through all this that I started to develop my spiritual practice.
+And it was through this time, what I now know is referred to as a “dark night of the soul”, that I started to develop a spiritual practice.
+And, it came at just the right time, when I needed hope, and a glimmer of light, the most.

 My Spiritual Practice